NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

     # END NEW
    ...
 ```
-We will use this new class to create the variables for the min and max of the scale:
+You will use this new class to create the variables for the min and max of the scale:

 ```python
 ...